Space-based cm/kg-scale Laser Interferometer for Quantum Gravity

 \section{Abstract}

 The experimental verification of the quantum nature of gravity represents a milestone in quantum gravity research.
 Recently, interest has grown for testing it via gravitationally induced entanglement (GIE).
 Here, we propose a space-based interferometer inspired by the LISA Pathfinder (LPF).
-Unlike the LPF, our design employs two smaller gold–platinum test masses, each weighing the milligram scale, surrounded by a shield below 2 K, and positioned side by side with a millimeter scale separation.
+Our design employs two kg-scale gold-platinum test masses which, unlike in the LPF, are surrounded by a shield below 1 K and positioned side-by-side with a centimeter-scale separation.
 This configuration enables the detection of GIE through simultaneous measurements of differential and common-mode motions.
-We simulate quantum measurements of these modes taking into account gas damping, black-body radiation, and cosmic-ray collisions to estimate the integration time for GIE detection.
+To estimate the integration time required for GIE detection, we simulate quantum measurements of these modes, considering noise sources such as gas damping, black-body radiation, and cosmic-ray collisions.
 Our results show that GIE can be demonstrated with a few modifications to the LPF setup.

 {\it Introduction---} Although extensive research on quantum gravity has been conducted, limited evidence has been obtained from astronomical observations~\cite{PhysRevLett.116.221101,Berti_2015,PhysRevLett.109.241104,PhysRevD.87.122001,PhysRevLett.133.071501,PhysRevLett.83.2108,PhysRevD.99.083009}.
 This is primarily because the Planck scale, where quantum-gravity effects become significant, is far beyond the scales achievable in current experiments.
 Recently, novel methods have been proposed to bypass this difficulty and test whether Newtonian gravity exhibits quantum properties in the non-relativistic regime~\cite{PhysRevLett.119.240401,Marletto:2017kzi}.
 These methods are based on a fundamental theorem in quantum information theory, which states that quantum entanglement cannot be generated through the LOCC (Local Operations and Classical Communication)~\cite{RevModPhys.81.865}.
 Demonstrating that entanglement can be generated via gravity would provide direct evidence of its quantum nature.